Handling gestures

 Let's start with the simplest gesture - tapping.
 Tap gesture detects fingers touching the screen for a short period of time.
 You can use them to implement custom buttons or pressable elements from scratch.

-In this example, we'll create a circle which will grow and change color on touch.
+In this example, we'll create a circle that will grow and change color on touch.

 import { GestureHandlerRootView } from 'react-native-gesture-handler';